-Papers should not exceed 8 000 words, even if reviewers have asked for additional material.
-The number of words includes all text from the Abstract through the Literature Cited; it does not include tables or figure legends.
+Research papers should not exceed 8 000 words, even if reviewers have asked for additional material.
+The number of words includes all text from the abstract through the references list, tables and figures.
 Manuscripts that substantially exceed the word limit will be returned.

 The cover page of the manuscript must include the title of the paper (and preferably a running head (short title of 40 or fewer characters) for the article header), a list of five to eight keywords, and a word count.

 Authors should double-space all text, and number all lines (except in figures).
 All pages except figures must be numbered at the bottom and author identifications should be removed (see below).
 Articles should be uploaded in Word format, font Times New Roman, 12 point.
 Use margins of at least 2.5 cm.